GabeRundlett/glsl-language-server/README.md

 ## Compile

-To build this project, you just need a valid C++20 compiler, CMake, Ninja and finally vcpkg.
+To build this project, you just need Git, a valid C++20 compiler, CMake, and Ninja.

+This project uses vcpkg to acquire its dependencies, and so if you have it installed globally, then we'll use that.
+If it's not installed globally, vcpkg will be cloned automatically via git.
+If for some reason the vcpkg/downloads and vcpkg/buildtrees are massive folders, you can safely delete them after this project successfully configures.

 Decide on a toolchain and config, then run the below commands to build/install